Deniz-Git/deniz-python-learning/README.md

   4. Mutable/Immutable that was interesting.
 So the resources was mutable and didn't need global access.
 But the money was immutable.
 Somewhat new concept for me.
 Need to study this more.

 I will start day 16 today: Object Oriented Programming.

+10-06-2025:

+So python is multi-paradigm programming language.
+It supports both procedural programming as well as OOP.

+Up until the OOP lessons I've been doing procedural programming.
+From my understanding it takes instructions and goes step by step.
+Isn't OOP also step by step.
+I'm a little confused on this.
+There is more to it that I need to study.

+Things I've learned:

+  1. Inheritance
+  2. Slices
+  3. Reading documentation

+My brain is a little fried from work and OOP.
+I'm content with my progression.